 Royal Kona Resort is situated just a 20-minute drive south of the Kona International Airport.
 After landing we picked up our rental car and headed to the hotel to relax.

 Looking to rent a car in Hawaii?
-We recommend and personally use Discover Cars on our trips because they offer the best pricing and free cancellation up to 48 hours before your pickup!
+I recommend and personally use Discover Cars on my trips because they offer the best pricing and free cancellation up to 48 hours before your pickup!

 This resort has oceanfront rooms, private balconies, on-site dining options, and a beachfront pool where you can jump in for a refreshing swim.
 To relax, treat yourself to a facial or a prenatal massage offered at the Royal Kona Resort Spa.